 Hesham El-Kaliouby is a professor of geophysics at the National Research Center in Egypt and is currently serving as the chair of the Geophysics department.

-El-Kaliouby used to work as an associate professor at the Sultan Qaboos University, Oman (2012–2016).
+El-Kaliouby used to work as an assistant professor at the Sultan Qaboos University, Oman (2012–2016).
 He also worked as a consultant in geophysics for the Saudi Geological Survey, Saudi Arabia (2011–2012) and a senior research associate at Lancaster University, UK (2009–2011).
 Prior to this he was an associate professor at King Abdulaziz University, Saudi Arabia (2005–2009).
 El-Kaliouby also worked as a postdoctoral researcher for the University of Arizona (2002–2004).

 His research interests involve electric and electromagnetic methods for geologic, hydrogeologic, engineering, and mining applications.
 He also is interested in forward and inverse modeling techniques and the electrical properties of rocks on lab and field scales.
 He published many papers in top tier Journals and conferences.
 He also act as reviewer for many top ranked Journals.